 Whether an owner-occupied or investment property, buying property requires a certain level of finances.
-You'll need enough for a deposit, which can be pricey depending on where you buy.
-SQM research and other guidesshow that the median price for a house in either Sydney or Melbourne is quite high.
-Add up your income and assets and figure out your expenses to see if you'll be able to afford that, plus the ongoing costs of investment.
+You'll need enough for a deposit, add up your income and assets and figure out your expenses to see if you'll be able to afford that, plus the ongoing costs of investment.

 Delayed gratification can be a tough mindset to adopt particularly for younger buyers.
 Just because a saved deposit may seem like a far away goal doesn't mean it's impossible, all it takes is the right mindset.
 If you have the patience, the ability and willingness to sacrifice, and start making use of compound interest now, it won't take long before you have enough saved for a property.

 Creating a strategy